Graphical User Interface Testing: Squish GUI Tester

 Squish for Web

-It allows testing applications written for web browsers with HTML5, Flex, Java Applets, Ajax, etc.
+Allows testing applications written for web browsers with HTML5, Flex, Java Applets, Ajax, etc.

 Squish for Mobile